Why is it important to register?

 Sending the notice of residence by post

-You can get the notice of residence form here on Tartu’s website, at the Population Registry Service (Küüni Street 5) or from the Tartu Visitor Centre (on the ground floor of the Town Hall).
+You can get the notice of residence form here on Tartu’s website, or from the Population Registry Service (Küüni Street 5).
 Complete the form, add a copy to it of the page containing personal data of the identity document of the person submitting the form and send it to the Population Registry Service of Tartu City Government at Küüni Street 5, 51004, Tartu.

 Completion of a notice of residence at the Population Registry Service